Appendix C. Naming of Viruses

 HLLM—mail worms

-HLLO—viruses overwriting the code of the victim program
+HLLO—malicious programs overwriting the code of the victim program

 HLLP—parasitic viruses